Generic Name: alvimopan

 Dosage Form: capsule

-Entereg is indicated to accelerate the time to upper and lower gastrointestinal recovery following partial large or small bowel resection surgery with primary anastomosis.
+Entereg is indicated to accelerate the time to upper and lower gastrointestinal recovery following surgeries that include partial bowel resection with primary anastomosis.

 Entereg Dosage and Administration

 For hospital use only.
-The recommended adult dosage of Entereg is 12 mg administered 30 minutes to 5 hours prior to surgery followed by 12 mg twice daily beginning the day after surgery for a maximum of 7 days or until discharge.
+The recommended adult dosage of Entereg is 12 mg administered 30 minutes to 5 hours prior to surgery followed by 12 mg twice daily beginning the day after surgery until discharge for a maximum of 7 days.
 Patients should not receive more than 15 doses of Entereg.

 Dosage Forms and Strengths

-Entereg is contraindicated in patients who have taken therapeutic doses of opioids for more than 7 consecutive days immediately prior to taking Entereg.
+Entereg is contraindicated in patients who have taken therapeutic doses of opioids for more than 7 consecutive days immediately prior to taking Entereg [see Warnings and Precautions (5.3)].

 Warnings and Precautions

-There were more reports of myocardial infarctions in patients treated with alvimopan 0.5 mg twice daily compared with placebo-treated patients in a 12-month study of patients treated with opioids for chronic pain.
+There were more reports of myocardial infarctions in patients treated with alvimopan 0.5 mg twice daily compared with placebo-treated patients in a 12-month study of patients treated with opioids for chronic non-cancer pain (alvimopan 0.5 mg, n = 538; placebo, n = 267).
 In this study, the majority of myocardial infarctions occurred between 1 and 4 months after initiation of treatment.
-This imbalance has not been observed in other studies of alvimopan, including studies in patients undergoing bowel resection surgery who received alvimopan 12 mg twice daily for up to 7 days.
-A causal relationship with alvimopan has not been established.
+This imbalance has not been observed in other studies of Entereg in patients treated with opioids for chronic pain, nor in patients treated within the surgical setting, including patients undergoing surgeries that included bowel resection who received Entereg 12 mg twice daily for up to 7 days (the indicated dose and patient population; Entereg 12 mg, n = 1,142; placebo, n = 1,120).
+A causal relationship with alvimopan with long-term use has not been established.

 - hospital staff who prescribe, dispense, or administer Entereg have been provided the educational materials on the need to limit use of Entereg to short-term, inpatient use;

-- patients will not receive more than 15 doses of alvimopan; and
+- patients will not receive more than 15 doses of Entereg; and

 - Entereg will not be dispensed to patients after they have been discharged from the hospital.

 Patients recently exposed to opioids are expected to be more sensitive to the effects of μ-opioid receptor antagonists, such as Entereg.
-Since Entereg acts peripherally, clinical signs and symptoms of increased sensitivity would likely be limited to the gastrointestinal tract (e.g., abdominal pain, nausea and vomiting, diarrhea).
-Patients receiving more than 3 doses of an opioid within the week prior to surgery were not studied in the postoperative ileus clinical trials; therefore, Entereg 12 mg capsules should be administered with caution to these patients.
+Since Entereg acts peripherally, clinical signs and symptoms of increased sensitivity would be related to the gastrointestinal tract (e.g., abdominal pain, nausea and vomiting, diarrhea).
+Patients receiving more than 3 doses of an opioid within the week prior to surgery were not studied in the postoperative ileus clinical trials.
+Therefore, if Entereg is administered to these patients, they should be monitored for gastrointestinal adverse reactions.
+Entereg is contraindicated in patients who have taken therapeutic doses of opioids for more than 7 consecutive days immediately prior to taking Entereg.

 End-Stage Renal Disease

-No studies have been conducted with end-stage renal disease.
+No studies have been conducted in patients with end-stage renal disease.
 Entereg is not recommended for use in these patients.

 Clinical Trials Experience

-The data described below reflect exposure to Entereg in 1,650 patients in 9 placebo-controlled studies worldwide.
-The population was 19 to 97 years old, 68% were female, and 83% were Caucasian; 61% were undergoing bowel resection surgery.
+The data described below reflect exposure to Entereg 12 mg in 1,793 patients in 10 placebo-controlled studies.
+The population was 19 to 97 years old, 64% were female, and 84% were Caucasian; 64% were undergoing a surgery that included bowel resection.
 The first dose of Entereg was administered 30 minutes to 5 hours before the scheduled start of surgery and then twice daily until hospital discharge (or for a maximum of 7 days of postoperative treatment).

-Table 1 presents treatment-emergent adverse reactions reported in ≥3% patients treated with Entereg and for which the rate for Entereg was ≥1% than placebo.
-Treatment-emergent adverse reactions are those events occurring after the first dose of study medication treatment and within 7 days of the last dose of study medication or those events present at baseline that increased in severity after the start of study medication treatment.
+Among Entereg-treated patients undergoing surgeries that included a bowel resection, the most common adverse reaction (incidence ≥1.5%) occurring with a higher frequency than placebo was dyspepsia (Entereg, 1.5%; placebo, 0.8%).
+Adverse reactions are events that occurred after the first dose of study medication treatment and within 7 days of the last dose of study medication or events present at baseline that increased in severity after the start of study medication treatment.

 Potential for Drugs to Affect Alvimopan Pharmacokinetics

-Based on in vitro data, alvimopan is not a substrate of CYP enzymes.
+An in vitro study indicates that alvimopan is not a substrate of CYP enzymes.
 Therefore, concomitant administration of Entereg with inducers or inhibitors of CYP enzymes is unlikely to alter the metabolism of alvimopan.
-No clinical studies have been performed to assess the effect of concomitant administration of inducers or inhibitors of cytochrome P450 enzymes on alvimopan pharmacokinetics.

 Potential for Alvimopan to Affect the Pharmacokinetics of Other Drugs